desaiashu/maya/README.md

 - Relationship with user that gets summarized and added to context?
 Ability to clear
 - Thumbs up / thumbs down data saving
 - Experiment with deeper trained bots

-#### Server comms

-- Background data updates
-- Update "last-refresh" to paginate data loading
-- Lastrefresh functionality, so it doesn't reload chats all the time
-- Ensure websocket isn't created before userid exists on client?

 #### Performance